TaddyLab/hockey/code/README.md

 The other files are for development purposes only.

-The code is licensed under the GNU Lesser Public License.
+The code is licensed under the <a href="http://www.gnu.org/copyleft/lesser.html"GNU Lesser Public License</a>.